 Elisabeth Fontaine, MD, is an obstetrician-gynecologist in Saint Albans, Vermont and the founder of RiseVT, a public/private partnership to improve the health of the people of Vermont.

 Tracy W. Gaudet, MD, is an internationally known expert in transforming health care.
-Former executive director of Duke Integrative Medicine.
+Executive Director of the Chopra Institute for Whole Health.

 James S. Gordon, MD, is a Harvard educated psychiatrist and a world-renowned expert in using mind-body medicine to heal depression, anxiety, and psychological trauma.